 Future field of application: brain research

 Jörg Wrachtrup sees not one but several future fields of application for his high-resolution quantum sensors.
-“It is conceivable that, in future, it will be possible to detect individual proteins that have undergone a noticeable change in the early stage of a disease and which have so far been overlooked.”
-Furthermore, Wrachtrup is collaborating with an industrial company on a slightly larger quantum sensor which could be used in the future to detect the weak magnetic fields of the brain.
+“It is conceivable that, in the future, it will be possible to detect individual proteins that have undergone a noticeable change in the early stage of a disease and which have so far been overlooked.”
+Furthermore, Wrachtrup is collaborating with an industrial company on a slightly larger quantum sensor that could be used in the future to detect the weak magnetic fields of the brain.
 “We call this sensor the brain reader.
 We hope it will help us to decipher how the brain works – and it would be a good complement to the conventional electrical devices derived from the EEG” – the electroencephalogram.
 For the brain reader, Wrachtrup is already working with his industrial partner on a holder and a casing so that the device is easy to wear and to operate on a day-to-day basis.
 To reach this point, however, it will take at least another ten years of research.

 Publication: Nabeel Aslam, et al., “Nanoscale nuclear magnetic resonance with chemical resolution,” Science 01 Jun 2017: eaam8697; DOI: 10.1126/science.aam8697